 Please email the documents to both: Kelly McClendon, Chair of the Committee on Resolutions and Petitions firstname.lastname@example.org AND email@example.com (if you do not receive a confirmation email within 5 days, please resubmit your document).
 Please contact Kelly McClendon with any questions.

 - IF YOU WISH TO NOMINATE SOMEONE FOR AN AWARD: Every year Annual & District Conference Awards are given in the areas of evangelism, special needs ministries, ecumenism, higher education and refugee ministries.
 Check the Awards page on our website for details and applications.
 The deadline for all awards is April 1.

-In an effort to communicate more effectively, you may download the PDF of a chart that outlines the voting privileges for our laity and clergy with their respected status.
-If clergy have a question about their status, please contact Kevin Burney at email@example.com
+In an effort to communicate more effectively, a chart that outlines the voting privileges for our laity and clergy with their respected status.
+If clergy have a question about their status can be found online at AC 2022 Voting Rights.

 WHAT YOU CAN ANTICIPATE DURING ANNUAL CONFERENCE